JoshDoody/fsn/_book_excerpts/interview/venue-specific-interview-tips.md

 layout: book_page
 title: Venue-specific job interview tips
 subhead: Prepare for the specific venue where your job interview will be
-excerpt: Things to consider for each job interview venue—in-person, Skype, or phone call.
+description: Things to consider for each job interview venue—in-person, Skype, or phone call.
 context: interview
 last_modified_at: 2016-06-25
 book_section: 7